eersnington/workflow-cloudflare-world/packages/express/README.md

 Optional fallback for environments that cannot run the SWC transform.
 Load the manifest generated during `workflow build` and attach the recorded `workflowId`s onto each exported workflow function before calling `start()`.

 ### `registerWorkflowExpress(options)`
-Installs the Workflow SWC transform globally by delegating to `@swc-node/register`.
-It runs automatically when you `import 'workflow-express/register'`, annotates workflows from `.well-known/workflow/manifest.json` (override with `WORKFLOW_MANIFEST_PATH`), and can be called manually to pass custom SWC options or set `skip: true` to opt out (for example, when your bundler already runs the transform).
+Annotates workflows from `.well-known/workflow/manifest.json` (override with `WORKFLOW_MANIFEST_PATH`) so `start()` receives valid workflow functions.
+It runs automatically when you `import 'workflow-express/register'` and can be called manually with `{ skip: true }` if you prefer to control annotation yourself.

 Official Docs for Custom Integration: https://useworkflow.dev/docs/how-it-works/framework-integrations